ropensci-review-tools/ropensci-review-tools/docs/maintenance/pkgcheck.md

 definition](https://github.com/ropensci-review-tools/pkgcheck/blob/main/R/pkgcheck-fn.R).
-The easiest way to remove checks from the [`roreviewpi`](https://github.com/ropensci-review-tools/roreviewapi) without modifying the underlying structure of `pkgcheck` itself to run the checks as above, and then remove the corresponding list items.
+The easiest way to remove checks from the [`roreviewpi`](https://github.com/ropensci-review-tools/roreviewapi) without modifying the underlying structure of `pkgcheck` itself is to run the checks as above, and then remove the corresponding list items.
 For example, the following modification would suffice to remove the `scrap` check (which checks whether a repository contains "scrap" files which should not be included) from the API